PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: Implementation

 The corresponding matrix elements of $H_0^\alpha$ and $V^\alpha$ can readily be evaluated with the \texttt{Hamiltonian} module in \texttt{MetaWave}\cite{MetaWave}, a C++ template-based platform for rapid development and high-performance execution of wave function-based quantum chemical methods.
 Eq. \eqref{LinearSys} can then be solved iteratively with the generalized minimal residual method\cite{GMRES} as follows: \begin{enumerate}[(1)] \item Initial guess: calculate the MP1 amplitudes $t^0_{l\alpha}=-V_{l\alpha}/\Delta E_{l\alpha}$ for each reference $|\alpha\rangle$.
 If $|t^0_{l\alpha}|$ is less than $\tau_S$ (e.g., $10^{-8}$) or larger than $\tau_L$ (e.g., $0.3$), discard the corresponding external function $|\chi_{l\alpha}\rangle$.
-The latter is to remove nonphysical contributions due to the violation of the Brillouin conditions. \item LCUT: expand the $\mathbf{t}$-amplitudes as a linear combination of the uncoupled $\mathbf{t}^0$-amplitudes (i.e., $\mathbf{t}=\sum_\alpha\mathbf{t}^0_\alpha \mathbf{c}_\alpha$) and determine the expansion coefficients by minimizing the cost function $\|\mathbf{A}\mathbf{t}- \mathbf{V}\|_2^2$.
+The latter is to remove nonphysical contributions due to the violation of the Brillouin conditions. \item LCUT: expand the $\mathbf{t}$-amplitudes as a linear combination of the uncoupled $\mathbf{t}^0$-amplitudes (i.e., $\mathbf{t}=\sum_\alpha\mathbf{t}^0_\alpha \mathbf{c}_\alpha$) and determine the expansion coefficients by minimizing the cost function $\|\mathbf{A}\mathbf{t}- \mathbf{V}\|_2$.
 For most purposes, the LCUT approximation is already sufficient. \item Iteration: starting with the LCUT, both the residual $\mathbf{r}_i=\mathbf{A}\mathbf{t}_i - \mathbf{V}$ and the preconditioned residual $-(\boldsymbol{\Delta E})^{-1}\mathbf{r}_i$ are added to the Krylov subspace of the previous iterations, after orthonormalizing them against the available vectors.
 The iteration is restarted every $n$ steps, so that the Krylov subspace contains at most $2n$ vectors, with $n$ being around 15.
-The convergence is reached if $||\mathbf{A}\mathbf{t} - \mathbf{V}||_2 < \eta =10^{-9}$. \end{enumerate} It turns out that the convergence may be slowed down by two factors, the two-body term in $H_{0,\mathrm{A}}^{\alpha}$ \eqref{H0Active} and the anti-correlating components (i.e., those external functions with positive energy denominators).
-The former plays only a minor role and can hence be estimated by performing just one iteration upon convergence of Eq. \eqref{LinearSys} only with the one-body term in $H_{0,\mathrm{A}}^{\alpha}$ \eqref{H0Active} or simply ignored (as done here).
-The latter imply that the corresponding reference NEDs contribute significantly only to some high-lying states but not to the lowest ones.
-Therefore, the anti-correlating components can be screened out from the outset if only the lowest states are wanted.
-On the other hand, if the high-lying states are also of interest, their amplitudes should be sought for directly by bypassing the low-lying ones, following, e.g., the iterative vector interaction approach\cite{iVI}.
+The convergence is reached if $||\mathbf{A}\mathbf{t} - \mathbf{V}||_2 < \eta =10^{-9}$. \end{enumerate} At this moment, two points should be mentioned.
+Firstly, the two-body term in $H_{0,\mathrm{A}}^{\alpha}$ \eqref{H0Active} plays only a minor role and can hence be estimated by performing just one iteration upon convergence of Eq. \eqref{LinearSys} only with the one-body term in $H_{0,\mathrm{A}}^{\alpha}$ \eqref{H0Active}.
+Secondly, the convergence may be slowed down significantly by the existence of anti-correlating components (i.e., those external functions with positive energy denominators).
+Since the corresponding reference NEDs contribute significantly only to some high-lying states but not to the lowest ones, such anti-correlating components can be screened out from the outset if only the lowest states are wanted.
+On the other hand, if the high-lying states are also of interest, their amplitudes should be sought for directly by bypassing the low-lying ones, following, e.g., the iterative vector interaction approach\cite{iVI,iVI-TDDFT}.

 Overall, the computation is dominated by the matrix-vector product $\mathbf{At}$, which scales as $\mathcal{O}(N_{it} M K^5)$, roughly $N_{it}$ times $M$ parallel, non-Brillouin MP2 calculations.
 Here, $N_{it}$ is the number of iterations required to converge Eq. \eqref{LinearSys}.
 If the LCUT approximation is adopted, the factor of $N_{it}$ does not apply.